seregazhuk/seregazhuk.github.io_old/_posts/2017-09-15-reactphp-cache.md

 ### Fallbacks chain

-The *onRejected* handler can itself returns a promise.
+The *onRejected* handler can itself return a promise.
 Let's create a callback with a new promise.
 For example, this callback tries to fetch some data from a database.
 On success the promise is fulfilled with this data.
 If there is no required data in a database we return a some default value.
 Here is a new fallback callback:

 {% highlight php %}
 <?php